-If you haven’t had a visit with an online doctor yet, chances are you soon will.
-The age of telemedicine has firmly arrived, a time in which an increasing amount of our healthcare needs and interactions with trusted doctors can occur via websites and apps.
+A few years ago, having a video or phone call appointment with your doctor was the exception, not the rule.
+Now, telemedicine has become a part of many people's everyday lives, and an increasing amount of our interactions with healthcare professionals occur via websites and apps.
 Live chats, video visits, and unlimited messaging are bringing primary care directly into our homes and, in the process, offering improved access to quality healthcare and lower costs over time.

-Traditionally, we all have hoped to find the best doctors in our geographic area.
+Typically, we all want to find the best doctors in our area.
 So how do you find the best online doctor for high-quality telemedicine?
 What service provides the most value if you're on a budget?
-What kind of experience and attention can you expect, and how do online doctors fit into your overall healthcare?
+What happens if you need specialty care?
+And how do online doctors fit into your overall healthcare plan?

-We’ve tested over twenty companies and thoroughly compared their services and value.
-Here in this guide we will share our picks for best online doctor in 2021 and give you all of the details so you can decide what is best for you.
+We’ve tested over 20 companies and thoroughly compared their services.
+In this guide, we share our picks for the best online doctor in 2023 and give you the details to help you decide.

-Innerbody Research recently celebrated its 20-year anniversary.
-Over the past two decades, we have helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.
+Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

-This guide, like all medical-related content on Innerbody, is thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+Like all medical-related content on Innerbody, this guide is thoroughly vetted by one or more members of our Medical Review Board for accuracy.
 Additionally, we extensively analyze each health-related service we review.
-We evaluate the entire customer experience from signing up to the use of the product or service, and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.
+We evaluate the entire customer experience from signing up to using the product or service and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.

 What type of care are you looking for?
 There are nearly as many types of doctors as there are health concerns.
 You might be looking for:

-These are a few of the common scenarios in which people start working with online doctors.
-Telemedicine services are varied and accommodate a growing spectrum of healthcare needs, from ongoing to sporadic and from routine to intensive.
-It's worth asking yourself what you are looking to achieve with an online doctor.
-Gaining clarity about that sooner rather than later will help you identify the best service and potentially save you money.
+Telemedicine services vary and accommodate a growing spectrum of healthcare needs, from ongoing to sporadic and routine to intensive.
+It's worth asking yourself what you're looking to achieve with an online doctor.
+Gaining clarity about that will help you identify the best service and potentially save you money.

-- Online doctors, even in the most robust relationships, complement in-person care rather than fully replace it.
+Even in the most robust relationships, online doctors complement in-person care rather than fully replace it.
 In many cases, you can nearly replace in-person care.
-However, certain tests require you to go to a lab; no at-home replacement exists for a CT scan or other specialized examinations.
+However, there are some limits to what telemedicine can do for us.

-However, keeping these common limitations in mind, you can replace a great deal of your in-person care needs with telemedicine and online doctor's “visits”, save yourself and the entire healthcare industry money.
-Telemedicine is expanding rapidly thanks to the opportunity that patients and providers both see to improve the overall picture of healthcare.
+However, keeping these common limitations in mind, you can replace a great deal of your in-person care needs with telemedicine and online doctor's visits, saving yourself and the entire healthcare industry money.
+Telemedicine is rapidly expanding thanks to its improvement of the overall picture of healthcare.

-For some medications, a doctor must perform an in-person exam in order to prescribe them to you.
-You cannot get the following treatments from an online doctor, whether your needs are legitimate or not:
+For some medications, a doctor must perform an in-person exam to prescribe them to you.
+You can't get the following treatments from an online doctor, whether your needs are legitimate or not:

-For these medications, you’ll need to get a prescription from a doctor in person.
+You'll need to get a prescription from a doctor in person for these medications.
 Your online doctor can refer you to a local physician for these needs.

 Getting started with online doctors follows a general pattern, though there are slight variations.